Crosby Garrett Roman Helmet

 Over the church’s 15th-century chancel arch are remains of a narrow arch which was here perhaps before the coming of the Normans.

-The Normans built the north arcade with massive pillars and capitals carved with leaves and heads.
+The Normans constructed the north arcade with massive pillars and capitals adorned with intricate carvings of leaves and human heads.

 The chancel has a 13th-century piscina and a doorway a century younger; the nave roof is over 300 years old, and a carved chair is 17th-century.